wlillisdev/tasty_tipples/README.md

 - User Stories
   - The whole project was broken down in 30 individual user stories, each user story was a self-contained development mini project that helped reach the overall goal of the website.
 They were entered into GitHub as GitHub issues.
   - [View List of 30 User Stories](https://github.com/wlillisdev/tasty_tipples/issues?page=1&q=is%3Aissue+is%3Aclosed)
-  - Specific acceptance criteria were allocated for each user story and a list of tasks were also established.
+  - Specific acceptance criteria was allocated for each user story and a list of tasks were also established.
 Each task would need to be completed to ensure acceptance criteria is met.
 See example below.
   - ![Issue Example](assets/readme/issue_example.png)
   - The Moscow method was then applied to each user story.
 And tags were applied to prioritise the order of work.
   - [Example of MOSCOW tags](assets/readme/moscow_tags.png)